How Do Roller Shutters Block Out Noise?

 How much noise can roller shutters block?

-Quality roller shutters can reduce external noise by up to 50%, depending on the materials, installation quality, and the noise sources around your home.
+Quality roller shutters can reduce external noise noticeably—often reported as up to around half—depending on materials, installation quality, window type, and the noise source.

 Do I need double glazing if I already have roller shutters?

 For most homes, properly installed roller shutters provide sufficient noise reduction.
-Double glazing may only be needed in exceptionally noisy environments or for added thermal insulation.
+Double glazing may be added in exceptionally noisy locations or for additional thermal benefits.

 Are roller shutters good for bedroom noise reduction?

 Absolutely.
-Roller shutters are ideal for bedrooms as they block street noise, traffic, and even early-morning light for improved sleep quality.
+Roller shutters are ideal for bedrooms as they reduce street noise and block early‑morning light, supporting better sleep.

 How long does installation take?

-Most roller shutter installations can be completed within a day per property.
-Custom installations or larger properties may take longer.
+Many installations can be completed within a day for a typical home.
+Larger properties or complex window shapes may take longer.

 Conclusion: The Clear Choice for Your Home